 After 33 years as an institution along Fair Oaks Boulevard since 1985, an overbold expansion has Ettore’s Bakery & Café scrambling to make ends meet.

 Ettore’s Natomas production facility was abruptly closed Wednesday just over a year after it opened on West National Drive, according to multiple media reports.
-Co-owners Ettore Ravazzolo and Meggan Rush-Ravazzolo were making deliveries Thursday, a bakery employee said, and could not be reached for comment.
+Owner Ettore Ravazzolo was making deliveries Thursday, a bakery employee said, and could not be reached for comment.

-The husband-and-wife team opened their 12,500-square foot bakery last year to feed a new Roseville store and ramp up catering efforts.
-But Ettore’s filed for Chapter 11 bankruptcy protection in April with money owed to 100-199 creditors, and closed the Roseville store three months later.
+Ravazzolo opened the 12,500-square foot bakery last year to feed a new Roseville store and ramp up catering efforts.
+But Ettore’s Bakery & Cafe filed for Chapter 11 bankruptcy protection in April with money owed to 100-199 creditors, and closed the Roseville store three months later.

 Though Ettore’s Fair Oaks Boulevard bakery and restaurant will remain open, the company seems intent on scaling back operations after last year’s rapid expansion.
 A six-year contract supplying pastries to Nugget Markets throughout Northern California is set to end soon, Fox40 reported.